HyperSoWeak/cv/resume.typ

 )
 #resume-item[
   - Built system for parents to select courses, transport, and meals
-  - Auto-generated schedules and provided admin dashboard for adjustments ]
+  - Automated the generation of student schedules and implemented an administrative dashboard for adjustments.
+]

 = Skills